exercism/go/concepts/variadic-functions/about.md

 # About

 Typically, functions accept only a fixed number of arguments.
-Prefix the last parameter's type with `...` to accept any number of trailing arguments:
+However, if you prefix the last parameter's type with `...`, the function can accept any number of trailing arguments.
+This makes the last parameter a _variadic parameter_.

 ```go
 func sum(nums ...int) int {